f-klubben/jvm/readme.md

 ```

 ## Systemd service
-See [jvm-logger.service](jvm-logger.service) for in-use service.
+See [coffee.service](coffee.service) for in-use service.
 Service runs `server.py` to periodically handle mails and generate statistics.
 Generated html is symlinked to `/var/www/coffee`, which Apache exposes with SSL-cert stapling.

 ### Technical details